astrcrai/prospero-docs/docs/source/highlights.rst

 * | Mapping the imprints of stellar and AGN feedback in the circumgalactic medium with X-ray microcalorimeters
   | Schellenberger, G. et al., 2023, Astrophysical Journal (submitted)

+* | JADES: Discovery of extremely high equivalent width Lyman-alpha emission from a faint galaxy within an ionized bubble at z=7.3
+  | Saxena, A. et al., 2023, Astrophysical Journal (in press)

+* | Carbonaceous dust grains seen in the first billion years of cosmic time
+  | Witstok, J., et al., 2023, Nature (in press)

 * | In-situ or accreted?
 Using deep learning to infer the origin of extragalactic globular clusters from observables
   | Trujillo-Gomez, S. et al., 2023, Monthly Notices of the Royal Astronomical Society (in press)

+* | The chemical enrichment in the early Universe as probed by JWST via direct metallicity measurements at z ∼ 8
+  | Curti, M. et al., 2023, Monthly Notices of the Royal Astronomical Society, Volume 518, Issue 1, pp.425-438

+* | JADES: Probing interstellar medium conditions at z ∼ 5.5-9.5 with ultra-deep JWST/NIRSpec spectroscopy
+  | Cameron, A.J. et al., 2023, Astronomy & Astrophysics, Volume 677, id.A115, 19 pp.

+* | Spectroscopic confirmation of four metal-poor galaxies at z = 10.3-13.2
+  | Curtis-Lake, E. et al., 2023, Nature Astronomy, Volume 7, p.
+622-632

+* | An empirical study of dust properties at the earliest epochs
+  | Witstok, J. et al., 2023, Monthly Notices of the Royal Astronomical Society, Volume 523, Issue 2, pp.3119-3132

 * | Hydrodynamical Simulations of the Galaxy Population: Enduring Successes and Outstanding Challenges
   | Crain, R.A. and van de Voort, F., 2023, Annual Review of Astronomy and Astrophysics, Volume 61, pp.473-515